raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate must contain a PublicMessage with a commit that contains only add proposals.
+* The MLSGroupUpdate MUST contain a PublicMessage with a commit that contains only Add proposals with the possible exception of Remove proposals as detailed in {{proposals-by-reference}}.
 * The commit MUST NOT change the sender's client credential.
-* All Add proposals must contain clients of the same user as an existing group member.
+* All Add proposals MUST contain clients of the same user as an existing group member.

 ## Remove clients from a group